-Whether you are new to yoga or just new to Yogateket the basics of every style are a strong foundation to your practice.
-Vinyasa fundamentals is short beginner program to get your yoga practice right from the get-go.
+Whether you are new to yoga or just new to Yogateket the basics of every style are a strong foundation for your practice.
+Vinyasa fundamentals are short beginners program to get your yoga practice right from the get-go.

 Vinyasa Fundamentals Day 1